th3jesta/ha-lcars/README.md

 </tr>
 </table>

+#### Button Background Colors
-* You can set a button's background color to the color of the light by adding custom CSS per card like so:
+You can set a button's background color to the color of the light by adding custom CSS per card like so:
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>